test-unit/test-unit/README.md

   * lib/test/unit/diff.rb is a triple license of the Ruby license, PSF license and LGPLv2.1 or later.

-  * lib/test-unit.rb is a dual license of the Ruby license and LGPLv2.1 or later.
+  * Rakefile and lib/test-unit.rb are a dual license of the Ruby license and LGPLv2.1 or later.

 ## Authors